-In conjunction with the debt financing completed in October 2016, the Company issued a warrant for the purchase of up to 314,286 shares of the Company's common stock, the entire portion of which remained unexercised and outstanding at December 31, 2016.
+In conjunction with the debt financing completed in October 2016, the Company issued a warrant for the purchase of up to 314,286 shares of the Company's common stock, the entire portion of which remained unexercised and outstanding at December 31, 2017.
 The warrant contains a cash settlement feature upon the occurrence of a certain events, essentially the sale of the Company as defined in the warrant agreement.
 As a result of this feature, the warrant is subject to derivative accounting as prescribed under ASC 815.
 Accordingly, the fair value of the warrant on the date of issuance was recorded in the Company's consolidated balance sheets as a liability.
 The fair value of the warrant liability is estimated at the end of each reporting period and the change in the fair value is recorded as a non-operating gain or loss in the Company's consolidated statements of operations.
-During the year ended December 31, 2016, the Company recorded a non-cash gain from the change in fair value of the warrant liability of \$137,000.
-The decrease in fair value was primarily driven by a decrease in the Company's stock price, which had a corresponding impact to the valuation of the warrant liability.
+During the years ended December 31, 2017 and 2016, the Company recorded a non-cash gain from the change in fair value of the warrant liability of \$74,000 and \$137,000, respectively.
+The decrease in fair value in 2017 was primarily driven by decreased volatility in the Company's stock price and in 2016 was primarily driven by a decrease in the Company's stock price, each of which had a corresponding impact to the valuation of the warrant liability.